open-telemetry/opentelemetry-operator/docs/api.md

 The SELinux context to be applied to all containers.
 If unspecified, the container runtime will allocate a random SELinux context for each container.
 May also be set in SecurityContext.
-If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence for that container.
-Note that this field cannot be set when spec.os.name is windows.

 <table>
     <thead>